 Sec.
-30-111. - Procedures for conducting open burning; penalties.
+30-111.
+Procedures for conducting open burning; penalties.

 - (a) Burning in an approved container.
-Burning in an approved container shall be allowed after the issuance of an annual permit by the fire chief or his duly appointed agent(s).
-Such burning may be conducted without obtaining daily permission from the fire chief or his duly appointed agent(s), but shall be subject to all other provisions set forth in sections 30-126 through 30-130 of this chapter. - (1) The container shall be placed at a distance of at least 75 feet from any structure, wooded area or public roadway. - (2) The area around the container shall be of such a nature as to prevent the fire from spreading from the container. - (3) A responsible person shall be in attendance at all times when the container is used for burning. - (4) Only those materials identified in section 30-130 shall be burned in the container. - (5) The by-products of combustion resulting from burning in a container shall not form a fire hazard or nuisance to neighboring citizens. - (b) The open burning of materials in a pile not to exceed four feet in height and six feet in diameter shall be permitted provided that: - (1) Daily permission, set forth in section 30-129, is obtained.
-Please call the department's burn hotline number (262-242-8778) to see if burning is allowed on the day and time you wish to burn. - (2) The pile is located a distance of 75 feet from any structure, wooded area or public roadway. - (3) The area surrounding the pile shall be of such a nature as to prevent the fire from spreading from the pile. - (4) A responsible person shall be in attendance at all times when material is being burned. - (5) The responsible party shall ensure that the fire has been completely extinguished at the conclusion - of any burning activity or dusk, whichever occurs first. - (6) Only materials identified in section 30-130 shall be burned. - (7) A source of water shall be available to the responsible person attending the fire. - (8) The by-products of combustion resulting from burning in a pile shall not form a fire hazard or nuisance to neighboring citizens.
+Burning in an approved container location shall be allowed after the issuance of an annual permit by the fire chief or his their duly appointed agent(s).
+Such burning may be conducted without obtaining daily permission from the fire chief or his duly appointed agent(s), but shall be subject to all other provisions set forth in sections 30-126 through 30-130 of this chapter. - (1) The container-burn location shall be placed at a minimum distance of at least 75 feet from any structure, wooded area, or-public roadway, or combustible materials. - (2) The area around the container shall be of such a nature as to prevent the fire from spreading from the container. - (3) A responsible person of at least sixteen (16) years of age shall be in attendance at all times when the container is used for burning. - (4) Only those materials identified in section 30-130 shall be burned-in the container. - (5) The by-products of combustion resulting from burning in a container-shall not form a fire hazard or nuisance to neighboring citizens. - (b) The open burning of materials in a pile not to exceed four feet in height and six feet in diameter shall be permitted provided that: - (1) Daily permission, set forth in section 30-129, is obtained. - (2) The pile is located a distance of 75 feet from any structure, wooded area or public roadway. - (3) The area surrounding the pile shall be of such a nature as to prevent the fire from spreading from the pile. - (4) A responsible person shall be in attendance at all times when material is being burned. - (5) The responsible party shall ensure that the fire has been completely extinguished at the conclusion of any burning activity or dusk, whichever occurs first. - (6) Only materials identified in section 30-130 shall be burned. - (7) A source of water or other fire extinguishing equipment shall be readily available to the responsible person attending the fire. - (8) The by-products of combustion resulting from burning in a pile-shall not form a fire hazard or nuisance to neighboring citizens.

-- (9) The fire chief, or his designee, may allow piles of approved material larger than described in subsection (b) of this section to be burned. - (c) The burning of standing grass for the purpose of establishing and/or maintaining a prairie landscape at a designated and approved site shall be permitted provided that: - (1) The designated and approved prairie site shall be bordered on all sides by a closely mowed area, the width of which shall be determined by the fire department. - (2) The mowed border area shall be a minimum of 75 feet from any structure, fence line, wooded area or public roadway. - (3) In the event that the fire department must be called to extinguish a fire set to establish or maintain a prairie landscape, the property owner shall be charged the reasonable costs of suppression as a special charge or assessment pursuant to Wis.
+- (9) The fire chief, or his their designee, may allow piles of approved material larger than described in subsection (b) of this section to be burned. - (c) The burning of standing grass for the purpose of establishing and/or maintaining a prairie landscape at a designated and approved site shall be permitted provided that: - (1) The designated and approved prairie site shall be bordered on all sides by a closely mowed area, the width of which shall be determined by the fire department. - (2) The mowed border area shall be a minimum of 75 feet from any structure, fence line, wooded area or public roadway. - (3) In the event that the fire department must be called to extinguish a fire set to establish or maintain a prairie landscape, the property owner shall be charged the reasonable costs of suppression as a special charge or assessment pursuant to Wis.
 Stats. §§ 66.0627 or 66.0703. - (d) Any person responsible for attending to a fire which escapes confinement or control of the person, such that the city fire department responds to suppress the fire, shall be liable for the actual costs of responding to and suppressing the fire.
 The liability provided for herein shall be in addition to and independent of any liability for a forfeiture for violation of this section.
-(Code 1957, § 11.01(5); Ord.
-No. 97-917, 4-8-1997; Ord.
-No. 2002-1040, § I, 2-12-2002)